$0 Deductible Car Insurance: Is It Right for You? (2026)

 For example, suppose you have a $500 deductible.
 If you drive safely for three years but then have an accident, your insurer might only require you to pay $200 instead of the total deductible amount of $500.
 This is because your vanishing deductible reduced your rates by $100 for each year of safe driving.

-If you still have questions regarding no-deductible car insurance, you can find the information you need below.
+If you still have questions about $0 car insurance deductibles, you can find answers to the most common questions people ask below.

 Sources